Unity-Technologies/ml-agents/docs/best-practices.md

 ## States
 * States should include all variables relevant to allowing the agent to take the optimally informed decision.
 * Categorical state variables such as type of object (Sword, Shield, Bow) should be encoded in one-hot fashion (ie `3` -> `0, 0, 1`).
 * Besides encoding non-numeric values, all inputs should be normalized to be in the range 0 to +1 (or -1 to 1).
 For example rotation information on GameObjects should be recorded as `state.Add(transform.rotation.eulerAngles.y/180.0f-1.0f);` rather than `state.Add(transform.rotation.y);`.
-See the equation below for one approach of normaliztaion.
+See the equation below for one approach of normalization.
 * Positional information of relevant GameObjects should be encoded in relative coordinates wherever possible.
 This is often relative to the agent position.

 ![normalization](../images/normalization.png)